Enhancing Clinical Trial Patient Matching through Knowledge Augmentation and Reasoning with Multi-Agent: Results

-Table~\ref{tab:performance_main} shows the performance of three approaches—Zero-shot,CoT, MAKA—across multiple individual criteria.
-Our results indicate that while the CoT method slightly outperforms Zero-shot in Accuracy and Recall, MAKA consistently achieves higher scores, particularly in Accuracy (0.909) and Precision(0.822) on average.
-The F1-score of MAKA (0.828) suggests a balanced performance across criteria, although it falls slightly behind in a few specific cases such as "ABDOMINAL" and "English".
+Table~\ref{tab:main_result} compares the performance of MAKAR with benchmark methods across two datasets.
+Overall, the MAKAR model consistently achieves the highest or near-highest accuracy and F1-scores across most conditions.
+Approximately, MAKAR improves accuracy by 4\% and F1-score by 7\% on average.
+And it shows particularly strong performance gains (more than 10\%) on criteria such as CREATININE, HBA1C, and MI-6MOS.

-The MAKA-augmented criteria, presented in Table~\ref{tab:aug_criteria}, demonstrate significant improvements over the baseline human-redefined criteria outlined in Table~\ref{table:redefined criteria} from \citet{wornow2024zero}.
-These enhancements primarily focus on providing explicit clarifications and detailed expansions of key concepts, enabling LLMs to better align with trial requirements.
-For example, MAKA supplements normal ranges for criteria like "HBA1C" and "CREATININE" across diverse demographic groups.
-And they are also the criteria that benefit the most from MAKA's augmentation.
-Additionally, MAKA provides a more comprehensive definition for criteria like "MAJOR-DIABETES," and use more widely recognized terminology, "heart attack", to explain clinical terms "Myocardial Infarction (MI)".
-These refinements enhance the ability of LLMs to match patients from clinical notes written in a variety of styles, resulting in notable performance gains for these criteria.
+To better understand these improvements, we examine the MAKAR-augmented criteria presented in Appendix~\ref{sec:gpt_cri}.
+Compared to the baseline human-refined criteria outlined in Appendix~\ref{sec:human_cri}, MAKAR has two major improvements: (1) more detailed expansions of key concepts, for example, supplementing normal ranges for criteria like HBA1C and CREATININE across diverse demographic groups; and (2) more comprehensive and accessible definitions, such as using widely recognized terms like “heart attack” alongside the clinical term “myocardial infarction (MI)”.
+These refinements help LLMs to match patients from clinical notes written in various styles and lead to substantial performance gains on these criteria.